MathDL/MathDLBookErrata/README.md

-In this file we will keep errata associated to the book "Mathemtical Foundations of Deep Leanring".
+In this file we will keep errata associated to the book "Mathematical Foundations of Deep Leanring".